 Welcome to Daily Confidence for Entrepreneurs Show Episode 32.

-In this episode, join my friend Lena Livinsky talk about how to Speak with Confidence.
+In this episode, join my friend Lena Levinsky talk about how to Speak with Confidence.

 Listen to the podcast here:

 How to get over the fear of Public Speaking?

 What are the 3 ways so people can speak with Clarity?